 Visionary Leadership and Experience

-Tom Bates brings a lifetime of public service to the Mayor’s office – including four years as an Alameda County Supervisor, two decades as a member of the California legislature, and 12+ years as Berkeley’s Mayor.
+Tom Bates brings a lifetime of public service to the Mayor’s office – including four years as an Alameda County Supervisor, two decades as a member of the California legislature and nearly 14 years as Berkeley’s Mayor.

-Tom Bates remains both the youngest person ever to serve on the Alameda County Board of Supervisors (1973-76) and the first to devote himself full-time to the position.
-He helped establish the 100-acre minimum to save agricultural land, pushed the County to give the highest percentage of Federal Revenue Sharing funds in the nation to community organizations, including Asian Health Services, Asian Mental Health Program, Filipino’s for Affirmative Action, Pacific Center, and many others.
-At the time, poor dental health was the number one reason kids missed school so Bates led a successful effort to put fluoride into the East Bay Water system.
+Bates is both the youngest person ever to serve on the Alameda County Board of Supervisors (1973-76) and the first to devote himself full-time to the position.
+He helped establish the 100-acre minimum to save agricultural land, pushed the County to give the highest percentage of Federal revenue-sharing funds in the nation to community organizations, including Asian Health Services, Asian Mental Health Program, Filipinos for Affirmative Action, Pacific Center and many others.
+And because poor dental health was the number one reason kids missed school, Bates also led a successful effort to put fluoride into the East Bay water system.

-After retiring from the Assembly in 1996, Bates continued to serve the public.
-In addition to teaching at UC Berkeley, he volunteered to work with school officials and parents to provide healthier food choices for Berkeley students, including organic fruits and vegetables.
-He was instrumental in the adoption of healthier food policies for the Berkeley and Oakland School Districts.
+After retiring from the Assembly, Bates continued to serve the public.
+In addition to teaching at UC Berkeley, he volunteered to work with school officials and parents to provide healthier food choices for Berkeley students, including organic fruits and vegetables, and was instrumental in the adoption of healthier food policies for the Berkeley and Oakland School Districts.

-Tom Bates is a native Californian and a graduate of the University of California, Berkeley ('61).
-During his time at Cal, Bates was a starting right end on the 1959 Cal Rose Bowl team.
-After graduation, Bates served in West Germany as an officer in the U.S. Army, rising to the rank of Captain in the Army Reserves before retiring from the military in 1964.
+Bates is a native Californian and a graduate of the University of California at Berkeley ('61).
+He was a starting right end on Cal’s 1959 Rose Bowl team, and after graduation, he served in West Germany as an officer in the U.S. Army, retiring as Captain in the Army Reserves in 1964.

-He is married to former Mayor of Berkeley and California State Senator Loni Hancock.
+He is married to former Berkeley Mayor and current California State Senator Loni Hancock.
 Their family includes four children, Casey, Jon, Mara, and Leita, and seven grandchildren.